securingdata/smartsafe-server/README.md

 The SmartSafe project aims at providing a solution to securely store your passwords.
 This password manager is split in several repositories: see the corresponding repository to have a complete description of each one.

 The SmartSafe Server part consists in a Java Card application that securely store data.
 Access in write and read mode are protected by a user password.
-Access to administration parts (for instance, loading the application) is protected by an administration password, distinct from the user password.

 ## Security assumptions

 The use of a Java Card smart card brings strong security elements.

-The loading of an application is controlled by a key (in our case this key can be retrieved by sending a password to the application).
+The loading of an application is controlled by a user key and only code signed by Securing Data key can be loaded.
 An attacker cannot load a malicious application that could successfully dump the data owned by the SmartSafe server application.

 The overall attack area is limited to the Card Manager (that is supposed to have been evaluated) and the commands of the SmartSafe server application.
 Two types of attack can be considered : physical attacks and logical attacks.